AlexMVisionTech/Recommendation-system-for-movies-/README.md

 This project aims to build such a recommender system using content based filtering, trained on historical ratings data from MovieLens.

 ## Project Overview
-This project builds a **personalized movie recommendation system** using the **MovieLens dataset** to suggest films based on user ratings
+This project builds a **personalized movie recommendation system** using the **MovieLens dataset** to suggest films based on user ratings.

 ## Business Understanding
 ### Objective